-- 17/20.
-The Conference received the Report. - 17/21.
-The Conference amended SO 321 as follows: - 321 Ministerial Candidates and Probationers Oversight Committee.
-(1) The Methodist Council shall annually appoint a connexional Ministerial Candidates and Probationers Oversight Committee consisting of: - (i) no more than three-two representatives of oversight committees of training institutions; - (ii) eleven representatives of district Candidates Committees and district Probationers Committees, with not less than two from each type of committee within that total; three persons each of whom is a current or recent member of a district Candidates Committee and three persons each of whom is a current or recent member of a district Probationers Committee: - (iii) one district Chair; - (iiiA) one recent ordinand in their third, fourth or fifth year of ministry; - (iv) [deleted] - (v) two of the Team members responsible for presbyteral candidates, initial presbyteral training and presbyteral probationers; - (vi) one representative of Synod Cymru when the business requires it [deleted] - (vii) [deleted] - (viii) further deacons where necessary to ensure that the committee includes at least two; (viiiA) further lay people where necessary to ensure that the committee includes at least two; - (viiiB) further presbyters where necessary to ensure that the committee includes at least two: - (ix) the secretary of the Stationing Advisory Committee when the business requires it; - (x) the Warden or deputy Warden of the Methodist Diaconal Order for all business other than the discussion of individual cases; - (xi) up to five further members, selected in collaboration with the Justice, Dignity and Solidarity Committee, to ensure that leadership is offered regarding the concerns of Justice, Dignity and Solidarity in areas including disability, race, gender, LGBTQ+ and mental health, having regard to the leadership also offered by other members of the Ministerial Candidates and Probationers Oversight Committee; - (xii) a further member to be the safeguarding adviser to the committee if no other member of the committee is able to act as the safeguarding adviser.
+17/21.
+The Conference amends SO 321 as follows:

+321 Ministerial Candidates and Probationers Oversight Committee.

+- (1) The Methodist Council shall annually appoint a connexional Ministerial Candidates and Probationers Oversight Committee consisting of: - (i) no more than three two representatives of oversight committees of training institutions: - (ii) eleven representatives of district Candidates Committees and districtProbationers Committees, with not less than two from each type ofcommittee within that total; three persons each of whom is a current or recent member of a district Candidates Committee and three persons each of whom is a current or recent member of a district Probationers Committee: - (iii) one district Chair - (iiiA) one recent ordinand in their third, fourth or fifth year of ministry - (iv) [deleted] - (v) two of the Team members responsible for presbyteral candidates, initial presbyteral training and presbyteral probationers;

+- (vi) one Welsh speaking representative of Wales Synod Cymru when the business requires it - (vii) [deleted] - (viii) further deacons where necessary to ensure that the committee includes at least two: - (viiiA) further lay people where necessary to ensure that the committee includes at least two; - (viiiB) further presbyters where necessary to ensure that the committee includes at least two: - (ix) the secretary of the Stationing Advisory Committee when the business requires it; [deleted] - (x) the Warden or deputy Warden of the Methodist Diaconal Order for all business other than the discussion of individual cases: - (xi) up to five further members each of whom is to lead on one of the inclusivity issues (namely, disability issues, racial diversity issues, gender issues, LGBTQ+ issues and mental health issues), if such leadership is not given by another member of the committee; - (xii) a further member to be the safeguarding adviser to the committee if no other member of the committee is able to act as the safeguarding adviser.